The-Silverwood-Institute/Recipes/README.md

 # Recipes
-Our recipe collection, written in a format that Recibase can ingest
+Our recipe collection, written in a format that [Recibase](https://github.com/The-Silverwood-Institute/Recibase) can ingest.